The Best Essential Oils for Sunburn

 In addition to the above blends, I highly recommend the environmentally-friendly and non-toxic options when it comes to sunscreen:

-Other natural remedies to treat sunburns
+Other natural remedies to treat irritated skin

 laying out in the sun at the beach